How Many Inches In 120mm

 120 mm × 0.3937007874 = 47.2441 in

-The designer rounds to 47.But 24 in (two decimal places) and updates the CNC program.
-Practically speaking, because the rounding was done only at the final step, the resulting flange stays within the ±0.
-In real terms, 05 in tolerance required for the assembly.
-Even so, had the designer rounded early (e. g., 120 mm ≈ 47 in), the accumulated error could have pushed the flange past the tolerance limit, leading to costly re‑work No workaround needed..
+The designer rounds to 47.On top of that, g.
+On the flip side, 05 in tolerance required for the assembly.
+That's why because the rounding was done only at the final step, the resulting flange stays within the ±0.
+24 in (two decimal places) and updates the CNC program.
+That's why had the designer rounded early (e. , 120 mm ≈ 47 in), the accumulated error could have pushed the flange past the tolerance limit, leading to costly re‑work And that's really what it comes down to..

 Tools That Make Conversion Effortless